Qiskit/qiskit.org/ARCHITECTURE.md

 ### new-content (new)

 The new approach leverages the [**@nuxt/content** module](https://content.nuxtjs.org/), parsing the Markdown files inside the `new-content` directory and making their content fetchable via the `$content` instance.

+## Testing

+We test our codebase with static and unit tests.
+These are integrated into our CI/CD pipeline, preventing code changes containing non-passing tests to be integrated into our main branch.

+### Static tests

+We use [TypeScript](https://www.typescriptlang.org/) and [ESLint](https://eslint.org/) to validate our JavaScript code.

+### Unit tests

+We write unit tests with Jest to target critical behavior and functionality.

+Changes to one of the following must include new or update existing tests:

+- hooks
+- plugins
+- store